duckduckgo/pixel-schema/README.md

 #### Minimum requirements
 Each pixel **must** contain the following properties:
 * `description` - when the pixel fires and its purpose
-* `owners` - DDG usernames of who to contact about the pixel
+* `owners` - Github usernames of who to contact about the pixel
 * `triggers` - one or more of the [possible triggers](./schemas/pixel_schema.json5#27) that apply to the pixel

 #### Pixels with dynamic names